Andy Fordham: Return to the BDO

 It was announced that Fordham would return to the British Darts Organisation in 2013, starting with the Dutch Open.
 MariFlex were announced as his new sponsors in February 2013.
-He also extended his long running partnership with leading darts sponsor Winmau in May 2013.
+He also extended his long running partnership with darts equipment manufacturer Winmau in May 2013.

 Fordham was awarded a wild card for the televised stages at the 2014 BDO World Trophy and faced Alan Norris in the first round.
 He was beaten 6–2 by Norris.

 In October 2015, Fordham advanced through a field of almost 200 players to qualify for the 2015 Grand Slam of Darts (a PDC major), winning one of two BDO UK Qualifiers.
 He was unable to qualify from a group consisting of Adrian Lewis, Michael Smith and Wayne Jones.
 His only victory, 5–3 against Jones, was his first televised win in over ten years, since the Masters of Darts in February 2005.
 Fordham also received a wildcard for the 2015 Zuiderduin Masters.
 He failed to qualify from his group because of an inferior legs difference to Brian Dawson.
 Also in 2015, Fordham notably reached the quarter-finals of the Jersey Classic and the last 16 of the Hal Masters, German Masters and BDO International Open.

 In September 2015, Fordham was awaiting clearance to play darts for the White Bear in the Chorley Darts and Dominoes League.

 He extended his partnership with Winmau for a further five years in April 2016.
 Fordham was unveiled as an ambassador for the British Disability Darts Association (BDDA) in May 2016.
 Handed another wildcard for the 2016 BDO World Trophy, Fordham lost 6–2 to Glen Durrant in round one.